 There are reasonably good connections to Pazin, however, which is considered something of a transport hub for Istria.

-Day Trips from Istria – The Brijuni islands
+Day Trips in Istria – The Brijuni islands

 This small group of islands are located off the coast of Istria, near Pula.
 You can get a boat across to them from Fazana, just north of Pula – journey time is 20 minutes.